pantheon-systems/documentation/source/_docs/multidev.md

 #### What are the naming conventions for branches?

 Branch names can contain any ASCII letter and number (a through z, 0 through 9) and hyphen (dash).
 The branch name must start with a letter or number.
-Currently, the maximum length is 11 characters.
+Currently, the maximum length is 11 characters and environments cannot be created with the following reserved names: `master', 'settings', 'team', 'support', and 'billing'.

 #### Can I fork my code without using Multidev?